Mobile Image Desktop Image

 Download and print the petition - collect signatures from friends, family and neighbours, or sign it online.

-2. What Will Happen To The Petition?
+3. What Will Happen To The Petition?

 The petition will be submitted to the Government Inspectors as part of the Sheffield Green Belt Alliance response to the Main Modifications consultation.

-This submission becomes part of the official examination record.
+It will become part of the official examination record.

-The Inspectors must consider every representation submitted during this consultation.
 Every signature strengthens that message.

-3. What Do We Need You To Do?
+4. What Do We Need You To Do?

-The single most useful thing you can do is download and print a copy of the petition form and collect a few signatures from friends, family or neighbours.
+The most useful thing you can do is download and print a copy of the petition form and collect a few signatures from friends, family or neighbours.

 Go to the petition page to download the form

-Paper signatures collected in the community carry real weight.
 Even one sheet with five or ten names helps show the strength of feeling across Sheffield.

-4. Need A Paper Copy?
+5. Need A Paper Copy?

 If you do not have access to a printer, you can: